eelcocramer/node-bluetooth-serial-port/README.md

 * buffer - the [Buffer](http://nodejs.org/api/buffer.html) to be written.
 * callback(err, bytesWritten) - is called when the write action has been completed.
 When the `err` parameter is set an error has occured, in that case `err` is an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object).
 When `err` is not set the write action was successful and `bytesWritten` contains the amount of bytes that is written to the connection.

+#### BluetoothSerialPort.listPairedDevices(callback)

+__ONLY ON OSX__

+Lists the devices that are currently paired with the host.

+* callback(pairedDevices) - is called when the paired devices object has been populated.
+See the [pull request](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/30) for more information on the `pairedDevices` object.

 ## LICENSE